-If you have a blown vein, it means that the vein has ruptured and is leaking blood.
-It happens when a nurse or other healthcare professional attempts to insert a needle into a vein, and things don’t go quite right.
+A blown vein means that the vein has ruptured and is leaking blood.
+It happens when a nurse or other healthcare professional tries to insert a blood draw or intravenous (IV) needle, and things don’t go quite right.

 When the vein starts to leak, you’ll notice your skin darkening around the insertion site.
 Once that happens, the needle must be removed.

 Here, we’ll look into the causes and symptoms of a blown vein, as well as how it can be prevented.

 Once you have a blown vein, you’re likely to notice discoloration fairly quickly.
 Other symptoms include:

 A collapsed vein is a blown vein that has caved in, which means that blood can no longer flow freely through that vein.
 Blood flow will resume once the swelling goes down.
 In the meantime, that vein can’t be used.

 If the damage is severe enough, a collapsed vein can be permanent.

 A vein gets blown when a needle goes into the vein and out through the other side.
 There are several reasons this can happen.

 Veins come in all sizes, and so do needles.
 It’s important for a nurse to choose the best vein available and to identify the correct size of needle for that vein.

 Tell your nurse if you’ve had problems with particular veins in the past and how they were ultimately resolved.